 Commonly, SRS documentation contains such important parts as:

-- Purpose of the software solution
+- Purpose of the solution

 - Overall description of the system